schollz/crawdad/README.md

 <p align="center"><em>crawdad</em> is cross-platform web-crawler that can also pinch data.</p>

-*crawdad* is a internet crawler and scraper that is persistent, distributed, and fast.
-It uses a queue stored in a remote Redis database to synchronize distributed instances.
-Scraping is specified in a powerful and flexible manner using [*pluck*](https://githbu.com/schollz/pluck).
-Use *crawdad* to crawl an entire domain and scrape selected content.
+*crawdad* is persistent, distributed, and fast.
+It uses a queue stored in a remote Redis database to persist after interruptions and also synchronize distributed instances.
+Data extraction can be specified by the simple and powerful [*pluck*](https://github.com/schollz/pluck) syntax.

 Crawl responsibly.